-A 12.5 kV circuit recloser will need to be installed at the Applicant's generating facility.
-The circuit recloser will need to be equipped with a Schweitzer Engineering Laboratories (SEL) 651R relay/controller and voltage instrument transformers mounted on the utility side of the circuit recloser.
+A 12.5 kV circuit recloser will need to be installed at the POI for the OCS001 project.
+The circuit recloser will need to be equipped with a Schweitzer Engineering Laboratories ("SEL") 651R relay/controller and voltage instrument transformers mounted on the Public Utility side of the circuit recloser.
 The 651R will perform the following protection functions:

-- 1. Detect faults on the 12.5 kV tie to the generating facility - 2.
+- 1. Detect faults on the 12.5 kV tie line to the generating facility - 2.
 Detect faults on the 12.5 kV line to Prineville substation - 3.
 Monitor the voltage and react to under or over frequency, and /or magnitude of the voltage - 4.
-Monitor the unbalance current flowing from the generating facility to the detect excessive current flow that could damage the grounding transformer
+Monitor the unbalance current flowing from the generating facility to the detect excessive current flow that could damage the grounding transformer - 5.
+Receive transfer trip from Prineville substation